Asif Iqbal (lyricist)

-Asif Iqbal (born: 12 October) is a Bangladeshi lyricist and composer.
+Asif Iqbal (born 12 October 1971) is a Bangladeshi lyricist and composer.
 He is one of the successful corporate personality in Bangladesh.
+He is the Founder & Owner of Gaanchill Music.
 He has been acclaimed for his multifaceted and innovative work in several renowned institutions of the country.

 Life and career

-Asif Iqbal was born at Kanchana Union under Satkania Upazila in Chittagong district.
+Iqbal was born at Kanchana Union under Satkania Upazila in Chittagong district.
 He has been writing songs for almost 30 years.
 He is most remembered for his film and album songs.
 In 2017, he was awarded Best Lyricist at 12th Channel i Music Awards.

 He was also selected as the best lyricist for the 7th BMJA "Music Awards - 2019" for 2019.

 He penned the hit song Shada Ar Laal, sung by Asif Akbar and composed the soundtrack of Voyonkor Sundor, an Animesh Aich film.
-Naqib Khan, Bappa Majumder, James, Pertho Barua, Shakila Zafar, Konak Chapa, Fahmida Nabi, Nancy, Kona, Mahadi, Elita, Rinku, Nishita, Parvez, Ronti, Shafiq Tuhin, Balam, Sabbir have sung various songs written by him.
+Naquib Khan, Bappa Mazumder, James, Partha Barua, Shakila Zafar, Kanak Chapa, Fahmida Nabi, Nazmun Munira Nancy, Dilshad Nahar Kona, Mahadi, Elita Karim, Rinku, Nishita Barua, Parvez, Ronti Das, Shafiq Tuhin, Balam, Sabbir have sung various songs written by him.
+In 2023, he penned "O Priyotoma" for the highest grossing Bangladeshi film of all time Priyotoma, with a Akassh composition and sung by Balam and Somnur Monir Konal, starring Shakib Khan and Idhika Paul.
+It received massive response from audience and crossed over 100 million views on YouTube in just three months.
 He was the Executive Director (Marketing) of Meghna Group of Industries.
 He is also the founder and owner of the music production company Ganchil.
 He has also taught in the marketing departments of the private Eastwest and Southeast Universities.
-Currently he works as the CEO of Building Technology and Ideas (bti).
+Currently he works as the Group CEO of Hamid Group.